Irete Suka (Ìretè Òtúrá)

 This person's life is marked by a series of challenges and adversities that seem to follow him at every step.
 From itchy skin spots to losing his luck after giving a child to someone else, his path is full of obstacles.
 His relationship with his family is complicated, he was not raised by his mother and he has an inheritance object that carries emotional weight.
 He has survived a serious illness that almost cost him his life and is characterized by a revolutionary personality, which leads to constant conflicts and disruption of his home.
 Furthermore, his business is not prospering and he has extended his help to those who now become his enemies, causing him harm.

 In your environment, secrets and betrayals lurk, urging you to be cautious and protect your privacy.
-He must worship Obbatalá, who has rescued him in times of need, and thank the Ibeyis for protecting him.
-The warning is clear: avoid getting involved in situations that could lead to slavery due to lack of discernment, and be alert to traps in love relationships and travel.
+He must worship Obatalá, who has rescued him in times of need, and thank the Ibeyis for protecting him.
+His warning is clear: avoid committing yourself to situations that could lead to slavery due to lack of discernment, and be alert to pitfalls in love relationships and travel.
 Justice and betrayal can discover him if he does not remain faithful to his principles.
 The key is to keep intimate secrets and value relationships, especially with elders, while navigating the complexity of establishing romantic bonds.
 On this journey, the Orishas guide you, reminding you of the importance of fidelity, respect and wisdom in every decision.

 Prayer of the Odu Irete Suka: